 Zoom Fatigue is real.
 It’s the exhaustion you feel after hours and hours spent on video calls.
-The term is relatively new and has been experienced at higher rates recently due to COVID-19 forcing many employees to work from home and attend meetings remotely.

 Even though it’s called “Zoom” Fatigue, it refers to any kind of video conference calling situation.
 Now that you know what it’s called, you may wonder why it occurs and why it seems so much more taxing on your energy than in-person meetings of the not-so-distant past.

 Why does Zoom Fatigue happen?